dorota-alina/Tic-tac-toe/index.md

 Here are Tic-Tac-Toe player's actions:

+1. Let a player who selected the game-initiating mark start (as [agreed before the game](#decide-and-select).
-1. When your turn comes, mark a selected field in the grid with your symbol (X or O).
+2. When your turn comes, mark a selected field in the grid with your symbol (X or O).
-2. Continue until one of you puts down the third same symbol in a row (horizontal, vertical, or diagonal), which means he/she wins.
+3. Continue until one of you puts down the third same symbol in a row (horizontal, vertical, or diagonal), which means he/she wins.
-3. Winner can cross out the lucky row stampling the grid as closed.
+4. Winner can cross out the lucky row stampling the grid as closed.

 #### Check out a sample round